goldsmithb/myTetris/README.md

 1. Use templates instead of drawing with rectangles
 2. Add levels
 3. Create a menu system.
-4. Add graphics:
+4. Add more interesting graphics:
-   - blocks explode during line clears.
-   - animation for getting a tetris.
-5. k

 ## Graphics
 Right now, all graphics are drawn with SDL.